fortana-co/react-dropzone-uploader/README.md

 To filter which files can be dropped or picked, you can use `accept` prop, which is really the [HTML5 input accept attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file#Limiting_accepted_file_types).
 Also available are the `maxFiles`, `minSizeBytes` and `maxSizeBytes` props.

 Files whose size fall outside the limits set in `minSizeBytes` and `maxSizeBytes` are rendered in the dropzone with a special error status.
 Files rejected because they don't have the correct type, or because they exceed your max number of files, call `onChangeStatus` with special status values, but are not rendered.
-Read more in the props section below.
+Read more in the __Props__ section below.

 ## fileWithMeta Objects